-Prerequisites: MKT 120
+Prerequisites: MKT 120 Corequisites: None

 This course provides information for decision making by providing guidance in developing, analyzing, and using data.
 Emphasis is placed on marketing research as a tool in decision making.
 Upon completion, students should be able to design and conduct a marketing research project and interpret the results.
-This course is a unique concentration requirement of the Marketing and Retailing concentration in the Business Administration program.

-3 MKT 227 Marketing Applications
+MKT 227 Marketing Applications

-Prerequisites: MKT 120 and MKT 123 Corequisites: None
+Prerequisites: MKT 120 and MKT 123

 This course extends the study of diverse marketing strategies.
-Emphasis is placed on case studies and small group projects involving research or planning.
+Emphasis is placed on case studies and small-group projects involving research or planning.
 Upon completion, students should be able to effectively participate in the formulation of a marketing strategy.
-This course is a unique concentration requirement of the Marketing and Retailing concentration in the Business Administration program.

-MKT 229 Special Events Production 2 0 2
+MKT 229 Special Events Production